 Living sustainably also means having your lifestyle within reach.
 That’s why we locate buildings in well-appointed urban areas, accessible by public transport, cycling routes, car-share and other local amenities.

 The Green Travel Plan (?) is integrated into the contract of sale.
-For example, we partner with car-share providers such as GoGet to offer affordable, convenient alternatives to private car ownership, thereby reducing the impact of car dependency on our neighbourhoods and our planet.
+For example, we partner with organisations like car-share provider GoGet and eBike service Lug+Carrie to offer affordable, convenient alternatives to private car ownership, thereby reducing the impact of car dependency on our neighbourhoods and our planet.
 Each building also offers generous bike parking facilities that are easy to access and encourage the use of active transport.

 We ensure that homes are safe and healthy spaces, free from irritating or harmful materials by, for example, using low VOC finishes that keep the air clean.
 We install raw brass or raw metal fittings because they age more gracefully and don’t contain many of the hazardous chemicals used in chrome plating.